-Figure 42: Potentiometer markings for 1k and 10k resistors R13 and R14
+Figure 41: Potentiometer markings for 1k and 10k resistors R13 and R14

 Locate the $100k\Omega$ potentiometer.
+Record the minimum and maximum values.

 Insert the potentiometer to R14(R20).
 Bend the leads outwards so that part remains secure on the board.
 Solder one pin and check that the potentiometer is flush with the board.
 If it is not, remove the solder and adjust the component.
 Then solder the other two pins.

-Figure 44: Resistor R14 soldered in place.
+Figure 42: Resistor R14 soldered in place.

 Locate the $1k\Omega$ potentiometer.
+Record the minimum and maximum values.

 Insert the potentiometer to R13(R19).
 Bend the leads outwards so that part remains secure on the board.
 Solder one pin and check that the potentiometer is flush with the board.
 If it is not, remove the solder and adjust the component.
 Then solder the other two pins.